NodeDiver/subscriptn-simple/docs/README.md

-# SubscriptN Documentation
+# Bitinfrashop Documentation

-**Complete documentation for the SubscriptN Bitcoin subscription platform**
+**Complete documentation for the Bitinfrashop Bitcoin subscription platform**

 ---